smilingprogrammer/GSoC-2024-blog/weeks/week4.md

 #### Visualization and Results

-To enhance understanding, I visualized the original and transitive closure graphs for each cluster.
-The visualization helped in comprehending the relationships and centrality within the clusters.
+To enhance understanding, I implemented the example code provided by the mentor to visualize the original and transitive closure graphs for each cluster.
+The visualization helped in understanding the relationships and centrality within the clusters.

 ```python
 import networkx as nx